Films about Grief and Loss

 1. Manchester by the Sea

-After the death of his brother, Lee is made the sole guardian of his teenage nephew Patrick, an event which leads him to confront his past in the fishing village where he grew up, Manchester by the Sea.
-This Academy-Award winning film was celebrated for its honest portrayal of male grief.
+After the death of his brother, Lee is made the sole guardian of his teenage nephew Patrick.
+He then has to confront his past in the fishing village where he grew up, Manchester by the Sea.
+An academy-award winning film, Manchester by the Sea was celebrated for its portrayal of male grief.

 2. The Fault in our Stars

-Hazel Grace Lancaster (played by Shailene Woodley), falls in love with Gus Waters, a fellow teen in her cancer support group.
-The two, who share a common interest in a Dutch author, embark on an adventure to Europe.
+Hazel Grace Lancaster (played by Shailene Woodley), falls in love with Gus Waters, another teen in her cancer support group.
+The two embark on an adventure to Europe.
 While this teen romance attracted some criticism for being unrealistic, it has been praised for its empowering portrayal of young people with terminal cancer.

 Although not a film entirely about loss, Beaches is renowned for its iconic portrayal of female friendship through life’s most difficult moments.
 Hillary and CC ( played by Bette Midler) meet as children on holiday in Atlantic City and CC remains loyal to Hillary even after her untimely death.